-The objective of the Competition the PAFF got involved in was supporting the development of civil society by annual selecting and promoting the most valuable and creative NGO activities – on a national, regional, and especially local level – in the fields of education, culture and national heritage, health protection, social and charitable assistance, environment and regional development, as well as public diplomacy and European integration.
+The objective of the Competition was to support the development of civil society by annually selecting and promoting the most valuable and creative NGO activities – on a national, regional, and especially local community level.
+The Competition reviewed actions taken in the fields of education, culture and national heritage, healthcare, social assistance and charity, environment and regional development, as well as social diplomacy and European integration.

-When considering an initiative submitted for the competition, the Competition Chapter (whose first honorary chairman was Jan Nowak-Jeziorański†) took into account the social significance of the initiative, its innovativeness, impact on the development and competitiveness of local communities, and the effectiveness and transparency with which it makes use of public funds.
-Also, the Chapter considered the institutional stability of the nominated organization, compliance with ethical standards in its activity, and its cooperation with public administration and other institutions.
-The competition winners were rewarded with financial support which most frequently was allocated for the continuation of their efforts.
+When considering an initiative submitted for the competition, the Competition Chapter (Jury), whose first honorary chairman was Jan Nowak-Jeziorański†, took into account the social importance of the initiative, its innovativeness, its impact on development and competitiveness of local communities, as well as the effectiveness and transparency of how public funds were used.
+Additionally, the Chapter assessed the institutional stability of a given organization, its adherence to ethical methods, and the quality of cooperation with the public administration and other institutions.

-As part of the program, in 2007 PAFF took the role of a sponsor of Bolesław Wierzbiański Award for editorial staff of local press.
-Until 2011 the award was granted by the Polish Journalists Association, and currently it is awarded by the Local Newspapers Association.
-The winner of the 2018 Bolesław Wierzbiański Award was the editorial staff of the “Gazeta Radomszczańska”.
+In 2007 the Bolesław Wierzbiański Award for the editorial staff of local press was established and was funded by PAFF.
+Until 2011 the initiative was conducted by the Polish Journalists Association.
+At present, it is awarded by the Local Press Association.
+The 2022 Bolesław Wierzbiański Award went to the editorial staff of “Głos Ziemi Cieszyńskiej” located in Cieszyn.